 To declare a major in history, consult with the undergraduate student affairs adviser on the fifth floor of H&SS.
 In selecting your field of emphasis, you may also consult with the director of undergraduate studies or other faculty members.
-The fields of emphasis are as follows: Africa (HIAF), East Asia (HIEA), Europe (HIEU), Near East (HINE), Latin America (HILA), History of Science (HISC), United States (HIUS); as well as the following three thematic fields: gender and sexuality; race, ethnicity, and migration; and war, revolution, and social change.
+The fields of emphasis are as follows: Africa (HIAF), East Asia (HIEA), Europe (HIEU), Near East (HINE), Latin America (HILA), History of Science (HISC), United States (HIUS); career preparation fields for law, business, medicine, education, and global relations; and the following three thematic fields: gender and sexuality; race, ethnicity, and migration; and war, revolution, and social change.
 A list of courses approved for the thematic fields is available in the department office or on its website, http://history.ucsd.edu.
 In special cases, upon approval of the director of undergraduate studies, students may devise a different field of emphasis (e.g., economic, legal, or social history).

 Basic requirements for the major are as follows:

 Lower-division courses may be selected from the following: